Luxury Chalets in St. Moritz: A Rental Guide to the Engadin's Most Storied Ski Town

 Pool and Hot Tub

-Pools appear in 71% of the collection — again, unusually high.
 Most are indoor heated pools within hotel facilities, though several standalone chalets include private pools.
-Hot tubs are present in 66% of properties, typically positioned on private terraces or garden decks with mountain views.

-For travellers prioritising pool access, browse St. Moritz properties with pools to see the current selection.
+For travellers prioritising pool access, read our Skiing in St Moritz guide to see the current selection.

 Service Levels and Pricing